rockset/rockset-js/packages/cli/README.md

 DESCRIPTION
   Deploy Query Lambda entities to Rockset from your local project.

-  If a workspace parameter is passed, only that workspace will be deployed If a lambda parameter is passed, only that lambda will be deployed These two parameters are mutually exclusive, only one may be passed.
+  If a workspace parameter is passed, only that workspace will be deployed.
+  If a lambda parameter is passed, only that lambda will be deployed.
+  These two parameters are mutually exclusive, only one may be passed.
 ```